RedisLabs/redislabs-docs/content/rc/administration/setup/create-subscription.md

 1. Advanced Options
     1. You can enter the required Deployment CIDR.
     The [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation)
-    an IPv4 subnet that you want Redis Cloud Pro to use for this subscription.
+    an IPv4 subnet that you want Redis Cloud to use for this subscription.
     For a standard deployment, you can specify 10.0.1.0/24.
 Make sure that the CIDR you provide does not conflict with your application VPC CIDR to avoid problems when you peer the VPC to your.